-My 8-night stay in a 38-bed dorm at the Kex Hostel in Reykjavik, Iceland
+Review of my stay in the 38-bed dorm room at the Kex Hostel in Reykjavik in Iceland.

-In my 31 years as a traveller, I have stayed in a lot of hostels.
-Imagine, 115 different countries and territories, with hundreds, close to a thousand, different towns, cities and villages all backpacked and the Kex Hostel is definitely up there in my top 10.
+In my 33 years as a traveller, I have stayed in a lot of hostels.
+Imagine, I have visited 130 countries and territories, with hundreds, close to a thousand, different towns, cities and villages all backpacked, and the Kex Hostel in Reykjavik is definitely up there in my top 10 of budget traveller hostels in recent years.

-The criteria when choosing a place to stay is based on a combination of price, facilities and location:
+The criteria when choosing a place to stay are based on a combination of price, facilities and location:

-But I need a place to do laundry, I prefer to do my own but having a place to hang you stuff ain't always gonna happen so you need access to a washing machine.
+But I need a place to do laundry, I prefer to do my own, but having a place to hang your stuff ain’t always gonna happen, so you need access to a washing machine.

 I like a place with a kitchen.